TooJuicyNCh3wy/Java-notes/COP_2800_and_2805C/COP2805C/E-Book/Chapter 1/README.md

-# Dont Bother its just history of Java and PC
+# Dont Bother its just history of Java and PC and basic coding
+W3 Schools
+-